Website icon Xpert.Digital

 • AI-based optimization of wafer production

-• Six weeks throughout the raw wafer to the finished microchip
+• Six weeks lead time from raw wafer to finished microchip

 Manufacturing Execution Systems (MES)

-MES systems form the bridge between the ERP systems and the production level.
-They enable real -time monitoring and control of production processes, including resource planning, order processing and quality management.
-The integration of MES systems promotes the seamless flow of information between different departments.
+MES systems bridge the gap between ERP systems and the production level.
+They enable real-time monitoring and control of production processes, including resource planning, order processing, and quality management.
+The integration of MES systems promotes a seamless flow of information between different departments.

 Cybersecurity in networked production

-The increasing networking also has significant cybersecurity challenges.
-Networked automation systems are exposed to an increased risk of cyber attacks that can cause significant damage to production systems.
+Increasing connectivity also brings significant cybersecurity challenges.
+Networked automation systems are exposed to a heightened risk of cyberattacks, which can cause considerable damage to production facilities.

 Critical security measures include: